PenguinByte-Projects/Project-Windfall/README.md

 # Who is Project Windfall targeted towards?
 Project Windfall is meant for everything, everyone, and every purpose.
 Initially, Project Windfall will only have one desktop release geared towards normal users, but there will be many other versions of Project Windfall coming out when it grows bigger.

+# Editions
+Project Windfall will have many editions, those of which include the following:
+Windfall Desktop: A beautiful and easy-to-use desktop for everyday use.
+Windfall Desktop LTS: A less frequently updated desktop with Long Term Support.
+Windfall Server: A free operating system for servers and supercomputers.
+Windfall Embedded: A lightweight platform for embedded devices.
+More editions are planned, but that's all for now.